Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: method

+Figure \ref{fig:method} shows an overview of our methodology, with the highlighted ``green" box representing the methods followed in this extension.
+Prior to this (as shown in the non-highlighted portion), we conducted a literature review on mentoring, followed by formative interviews with OSS contributors, member-checking surveys, and large-scale surveys with ASF contributors to define implicit mentoring~\cite{feng2022}.
+We then created a classifier to extract implicit mentoring PR comments from 37 Apache Projects.
+In this section, we will briefly discuss our previous work, and explain the methods we used to answer the two RQs addressed in this extension.

 Table \ref{tab:apache} presents the statistics of the 37 projects in our dataset.
-The criteria for selecting the dataset was that projects are mature and include sizeable codebase (Table \ref{tab:apache} provides the project size in KLOC--thousands of lines of code) and contributors.
-This dataset comprised 107,990 PRs with 836,729 PR-comments, logged by 12,668 contributors.
-As our analysis required GitHub profile data, we removed contributions of 42 (0.04\%) user profiles whose GitHub accounts were deleted at the time of data collection.
-Additionally, we filtered out the PR-comments made by the PR author since we only wanted to analyze mentoring comments by other contributors.
-These steps resulted in 107,895 PRs with 511,314 PR-comments, and 12,626 contributors (out of which 4,644 contributors were PR-comment authors).
-See Supplemental~\cite{supply} for further details about each project in the dataset.
+The dataset includes projects with large codebases (Table \ref{tab:apache} specifies project size in KLOC) and contributors.
+This dataset had 107,990 PRs and 836,729 PR-comments from 12,668 authors.
+Our research requires GitHub profile data, so we excluded contributions from 42 user profiles whose accounts were deactivated during data collection.
+In addition, we filtered out PR-author comments because we only intended to assess mentorship comments from other contributors.
+This led to 107,895 PRs, 511,314 PR-comments, and 12,626 contributors (out of which 4,644 were PR-comment authors).

-\textit{\textbf{Manual Classification of Sample Data}}: To answer our research questions, we needed to differentiate between PR-comments with/without implicit mentoring.
-As manual classification is not a practical option to classify $511,314$ PR-comments, we used machine learning techniques.
+\textit{\textbf{Manual Classification of Sample Data}}: To answer our research questions, we needed to differentiate between PR comments with and without implicit mentoring.
+We employed machine learning to classify 511,314 PR comments.
 To train the machine learning classifier, we manually classified a training set.
-We determined the size of this training dataset by using a 95\% confidence interval and a margin of error of 5\% \cite{kotrlik2001organizational} on the dataset, giving us a sample size of 384 PR-comments.
-We then randomly selected 384 PR-comments from the dataset.

-Next, the first two authors manually labeled a subset of the PR-comments in the training set with binary labels based on whether the PR-comment included implicit mentoring to calculate Inter Rater Reliability (IRR) \cite{hallgren2012computing}.
-A PR-comment was considered to contain implicit mentoring, if it included an ``explanation''in addition to giving suggestions, instructions or helping fix errors.
-Table~\ref{tab:rulebook} shows the rule book we used with examples of PR-comments.
+We used a 95\% confidence interval and a 5\% margin of error to calculate the size of this training dataset \cite{kotrlik2001organizational}, which was 384 PR comments.
+Then, we randomly chose 384 PR comments.
+The first two authors manually labeled a subset of PR comments in the training set to calculate Inter-Rater Reliability (IRR) \cite{hallgren2012computing}.
+A PR comment was considered to contain implicit mentoring if it included an ``explanation'' in addition to giving suggestions, instructions, or helping fix errors (see ~\ref{results}).
+Table~\ref{tab:rulebook} shows the rule book we used with examples of PR comments.
+The two authors independently labeled 20\% of the PR-comments and reached high IRR (90.03\% Cohen Kappa~\cite{viera2005understanding}).
+The remaining 80\% of the training dataset was split evenly between the two authors who manually classified the PR-comments.